 provides quality and efficient integrated laboratory testing services and expertise

 Head rice yield

 Head rice yield (HRY) is the primary factor used to determine rice milling quality.
 HRY is defined as the percentage of paddy rice that retains at least three-quarters of the original length of the grain after milling.
-Brown rice and milled rice percentages are also reported.
+The milled rice percentage is also reported.

 Note: For head rice yield determination, the sample weight required is at least 150 g of paddy rice placed in a paper bag.
 In order to keep the integrity of the customers' samples, senders are requested to place them in secured plastic boxes.

 Cooper NTW, Siebenmorgen TJ.
 Rice Quality and Processing.
 2007. http://www.uark.edu/ua/uarpp/Publications/Milling/Cooper%20and%20Siebenmorgen%202007%20Cereal%20Chem.pdf

 Sreenivasulu, N. (2018).
 Rice Grain Quality: Methods and Protocols.
 New York, NY: Humana Press.